-With all of the benefits to having humor in the workplace, every office could stand to have a little more fun.
+With all of the benefits to having humor in the workplace, every office could stand to have a little more fun if they wanted to improve workplace productivity and happiness at work overall.
 But how do you incorporate humor into the corporate world?
 It’s easier than you might think.

-From individual activities such as reading office jokes, to team-building games using improv, to community-wide fun at work through a Talent Show, here are 101 ways to get you started to a happier, healthier, more creative and productive office:
+From individual activities such as reading clean jokes for work, to team-building games using improv, to community-wide fun at work through a Talent Show, here are 101 ways to get you started to a happier, healthier, more creative and productive office: